-The New Jersey Commission on Higher Education (the Commission) is required by statute (N.J.S.A.
+New Jersey Higher Education (the agency) is required by statute (N.J.S.A.
 18A: 62-46) to prepare an annual report to the Governor and Legislature containing a compilation of the data it collected about community college students who transferred to senior public institutions of higher education in New Jersey.
-At its July 25, 2008 meeting, the Commission adopted a resolution approving the form and content of the Transfer Report.
+At its July 25, 2008 meeting, the agency adopted a resolution approving the form and content of the Transfer Report.
 The statute also describes the establishment of the Comprehensive State-wide Transfer Agreement.
-No changes to the content of the data submission have been implemented for the 2010 report.
+No changes to the content of the data submission have been implemented for the 2011 report.